ghB111/biotech/README.md

  - https://www.ncbi.nlm.nih.gov/assembly/GCF_000005845.2/ as reference.fna

-It is expected that you have bwa, fastqc, samtools on your PATH For toil pipeline it is expected that input folder contains `reference.fa` and `sequence.fastq.gz`
+It is expected that you have bwa, fastqc, samtools on your PATH For toil pipeline it is expected that input folder contains `reference.fna` and `sequence.fastq.gz`

 `python toil-pipeline.py file:my-job-store --logFile="./log.txt"`

-`main.bash reference.fa.gz sequence.fastq.gz`
+`main.bash reference.fna.gz sequence.fastq.gz`